The 29 Best Things to do in Downtown Toronto

 Read next: There’s more to Niagara than the Falls – The 7 Best Things to do near Niagara Falls

-21. Try Ice Wine
+24. Try Ice Wine

 Ice wine is a type of dessert wine that is popularly made in Canadian vineyards.
 It is produced from grapes that have been picked after the first frost of the season and tastes very sweet.
 There are several wineries in the Niagara region and the best way to visit is on a Half-Day Winery Tour with Tastings.
 This guided tour explores Ontario’s wine country, stopping for tastings at the Pillitteri Estates, Inniskillin, and Konzelmann Estates.
 Full-Day Private Winery Tours are also available for a customised experience, which includes up to 5 wineries and amazing views as you sip on locally produced wines.
-Those with a sense of adventure should consider a Vine and Dine Bicycle Wine Tour with Lunch, which offers in-store tasting experiences as well a 15-mile (25 kilometre) guided cycle.
+Those with a sense of adventure should consider a Vine and Dine Bicycle Wine Tour with Lunch, which offers in-store tasting experiences as well a 15-mile (25 km) guided cycle.

-22. Try Local Beers
+25. Try Local Beers

 Beer lovers can join a Craft Beer Tastings Tour, which visits four of Niagara’s best craft breweries and takes a behind-the-scenes look at the brewing process.
 Private tours are also available for a more intimate experience, where you can visit 6 breweries and sip your way through luxury craft beer samples.